samarajyastha/mern-20251103-html-css/README.md

 - Instead of writing CSS code, we use predefined utility classes directly in HTML
 - Highly customizable, works in dark mode, Just in time (JIT) compiler for faster builds

+# Project Init (Design)

+1. Initialize git (once)
+2. Add remote repo (once)
+3. Go to the main branch
+4. Create a new git branch (for e.g branch name: `homepage-design`) **Note: Never write code on the main branch**
+5. Write the code in your own branch
+6. Push the branch to the github
+7. Create Pull Request (PR)
+8. Send the PR to your supervisor(Samarajya Shrestha) for review
+9. Repeat from step 3 to work on new page/design

+## Folder structure of HTML-CSS

+/
+|- /fonts
+|------ Montserrat.ttf
+|- /images
+|------ logo.png
+|------ hero-image.jpg
+|- index.html
+|- about-us.html
+|- services.html
+|- products.html
+|- README.md

+## Semantics

+- Always use HTML semantics (header, footer, div, section, aside, article, nav)
+- Name HTML files in kebab-case (about-us.html, product-details.html)
+- Tailwind CSS (recommended)